GarkGarcia/yagit/README.md

 ## Configuration

-A number of configuration options is provided at compile-time.
-See `config.toml`.
+yagit provides a number of configuration keys at compile-time, such as `STORE_PATH`, `OUTPUT_PATH`, etc. See `config.toml` for a full list of configuration keys.

 ### Customizing the HTML Output